 Hal opened his mouth, closed it, and opened it again.
 “Yes.
 Yes, I can.”

 The next morning, Hal brewed coffee and pulled on his corduroy suit jacket.
 He stepped out into the hall and walked to the elevator.
-It sang its official note and he stepped inside, lifted his hand to the lit buttons, and pressed Lobby.
-As he pushed the glass door and stepped outside, the street looked farther away than it ever had from his rooftop.
+It sang its official note and he stepped inside, lifted his hand to the buttons, and pressed Lobby.
+As he pushed the glass door and stepped outside, the street looked farther away than it ever had from the rooftop.

 He brought flowers while she was in the hospital, too.
 She slept there and ate there for three years, and he never missed a day.
 She told him what she thought about and read about, and filled up journals from her electric bed.
 She made him promise he wouldn’t leave their house, their city, their sons.
 Hal ran a hand over his mostly bald head.
 He folded his knees and sat on the backs of his heels, weight pitched forward and hands in the black soil.